katikuuu/Katikuuu/README.md

 Hi there 👋

 I'm Enock, a Robotics geek and a Senior Software Developer with over 5 years as a full-stack developer and experienced in Artificial Intelligence (AI), Machine Learning , Robotics , IOT , Cyber Security , 3D printing , CAD , Database design , Desktop applications and web design , Mobile app development and many more.
 Proficient in vast programming languages and highly experienced in managing large-scale IT projects from project design and developent  to launch.
+My Repos are private tho !!
+Sorry ...
+I'll do some open-source soon

 ## Github Streak